Authority, Purpose, and Mission

 Chief Audit Executive and Chief Compliance Officer

-- University Police – Please contact Florida Poly Police if you need immediate emergency assistance or need to report a critical situation involving a threat to life or property.
+- Please contact the University Police Department if you need immediate emergency assistance or need to report a critical situation involving a threat to life or property.

-- Title IX – The Title IX Coordinator at Florida Polytechnic University receives reports of unlawful sexual discrimination and sexual misconduct affecting the University campus community.
+- The Title IX coordinator at Florida Poly receives reports of unlawful sexual discrimination and sexual misconduct affecting the University campus community.